mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **Heir:** Theron Aethermere (age 89, half-elf)

 Theron is not a blood relative of the Queen—he was chosen, supposedly, by the world-trees themselves during the succession ritual.
-His half-elf status makes him the first non-pure-blooded heir in Aehorian history, and his name (the same as a legendary western prince) has raised suspicious eyebrows among those who question whether the ritual was truly unmanipulated.
+His half-elf status makes him the first non-pure-blooded heir in Aethorian history, and his name (the same as a legendary western prince) has raised suspicious eyebrows among those who question whether the ritual was truly unmanipulated.
 Some claim the Queen selected him herself and merely used the ritual to legitimize her choice.
 Others believe the world-trees chose deliberately, signaling that the old divisions between races must end if the forest is to survive.

 **City Structure**